 Looking for How to Make Your Own Homemade Jalapeno Jelly (complete directions with photos) in 2021?
 Scroll down this page and follow the links.
 And if you bring home some fruit or vegetables and want to can, freeze, make jam, salsa or pickles, see this page for simple, reliable, illustrated canning, freezing or preserving directions.
 There are plenty of other related resources, click on the resources dropdown above.
+If you are having a hard time finding canning lids, I've used these, and they're a great price & ship in 2 days.

 It's not hard to make your own hot jalapeno pepper jelly, and can it so you can give it away or store it on the shelf for the winter!
 And unlike canned peppers, you can use an ordinary water bath canner.
 So, here's how to can pepper jelly!
 The directions are complete with instructions in easy steps and completely illustrated.
 In the winter when you open a jar, the pepper jelly will taste MUCH better than any store-bought jalapeno jelly.